geckoboard/zendesk_dataset/doc/getting_started.md

 # Getting Started

-## 1. Download the correct Binary
+## 1. Setup

 As this is a Go application there's no need to install any libraries to get started.

-Click on the operating system below that you plan to try this on to run the program
+Click on the operating system below that you plan to try this on to run the program, which will guide you through download the binary and an example configuration file to get started.

 * [Windows 7/8/10](windows_setup.md)
 * [Mac OSX](osx_setup.md)